mirosimo/CARS_THYMELEAF/README.md

 Also in folder xxx-documentation you can find some view examples - scrennshots.
 But is still in progress so is changing in time.

 There are implemented things like:
-Relation between entities, One To Many, Many To Many, Many To Many with extra columns in connection table, Images are saved as blob in db, Thymeleaf, Css
+Relation between entities, One To Many, Many To Many, Many To Many with extra columns in connection table, Annotations, Images are saved as blob in db, Thymeleaf, Css

 ## Thymeleaf